-This award will be granted annually in the Spring to a graduating fourth year collaborative nursing student who demonstrates excellence in the practice areas of
+This award will be granted annually in the Spring to a graduating fourth year collaborative nursing student who demonstrates excellence in the practice areas of Neurology/Neurosurgery/ICU/ER or Pababilitation.
+This award is given in benour of

-Neurology/Neurosurgery/ICU/ER or Rehabilitation.
+Rehabilitation.
 This award is given in honour of Rebecca "Becky" Dawe, a BScN student who demonstrated passion and care in the art of nursing.
 A hard working dedicated student, Becky has had a positive influence on the lives of her fellow students and professors.
 She was determined to make a difference and provided compassionate, holistic care to all her patients.
 In her third year, Becky experienced a stroke following surgery.
-This award honours her perseverance and determination.
+This award honours her perseverance and determination